 "Balanced, indigenous community" is synonymous with the term "balanced, indigenous population" in the CWA and means a biotic community typically characterized by diversity, the capacity to sustain itself through cyclic seasonal changes, presence of necessary food chain species, and by a lack of domination by pollution tolerant species.
 Such a community may include historically non-native species introduced in connection with a program of wildlife management and species whose presence or abundance results from substantial, irreversible environmental modifications.
-Normally, however, such a community will not include species whose presence or abundance is attributable to the introduction of pollutants that will be eliminated by compliance by all sources with section 301(b)(2) of the CWA; and may not include species whose presence or abundance is attributable to alternative thermal effluent limitations imposed pursuant to this Subpart or through regulatory relief from otherwise applicable thermal limitations under Chapter I of Subtitle C or standards granted by the Board.

-CS Source: Added at 38 Ill.
-Reg. . effective 11 Jource. riduca at 30 m.
-Rez. .
-CITCCLIVC a) Prior to filing a petition for an alternative thermal effluent limitation, the petitioner must submit the following early screening information to the Agency:

-Section 106.1115 Early Screening

-- 1) A description of the alternative thermal effluent limitation requested; - 2) A general description of the method by which the discharger proposes to demonstrate that the otherwise applicable thermal discharge effluent limitations are more stringent than necessary; - A general description of the type of data, studies, experiments and other information that the discharger intends to submit for the demonstration; and - A proposed representative important species list and supporting data and information such data and information as may be available to assist the Agency in approving the selection of the appropriate representative important species. - b) Within 30 days after the early screening information is submitted receipt of the early screening information under subsection (a) the petitioner shall consult with the Agency to discuss the petitioner's early screening information.
+Normally, however, such a community will not include species whose presence or abundance is attributable to the introduction of pollutants that will be eliminated by compliance by all sources with section 301(b)(2) of the CWA; and may not include species whose presence or abundance is attributable to alternative thermal effluent limitations imposed pursuant to this Subpart or through regulatory relief from otherwise applicable thermal limitations under ( Chapter I of Subtitle C or standards granted by the Board.
+(Sourc e: Add ed at 38 Ill.
+Reg, effective) Sectio n 106.1 115 Ea rly Screening a) o filing a petition for an alternative thermal effluent limitation, the ner must submit the following early screening information to the Agency: 1) A description of the alternative thermal effluent limitation requested; 2) A general description of the method by which the discharger proposes to demonstrate that the otherwise applicable thermal discharge effluent limitations are more stringent than necessary; 3) A general description of the type of data, studies, experiments and other information that the discharger intends to submit for the demonstration; and 4) A proposed representative important species list and supporting data and information such data and information as may be available to assist the Agency in approving the selection of the appropriate representative important species. b) early s 30 days after the early screening information is submitted receipt of the ereening information under subsection (a) of this Section, the petitioner onsult with the Agency to discuss the petitioner's early screening ation.
+(Sourc e: Add ed at 38 Ill.
+Reg, effective) Sectio n 106.1 120 De tailed Plan of Study a) Section approv 60 days after the early screening information is submitted pursuant to 106.1115, the petitioner shall submit to the Agencyfor the Agency's all a detailed plan of study that the petitioner will undertake to support its tive thermal effluent limitation demonstration. b) titioner shall specify the nature and extent of the following types of ation to be included in the plan of study: 1) biological, hydrographical, and meteorological data;